TechWorldwithSahana/ch-3-ai-for-devops/README.md

 AI can significantly improve DevOps workflows by saving time and reducing manual effort.

-But it should always be used as an assistant—not a replacement.
+But it should always be used as an assistant—not a replacement

 ---